 The model can be run using a slurm job submission script similar to that shown below.
 This example will run MITgcm across 2 nodes, with each node using 16 MPI processes, and each process using 4 threads.
 Note that this would underpopulate the nodes — i.e. we will only be using 128 of the 256 cores available to us.
 This can also sometimes lead to performance increases.

-#!/bin/bash # Slurm job options (job-name, compute nodes, job time) #SBATCH --job-name=MITgcm-hybrid-simulation #SBATCH --time=1:0:0 #SBATCH --nodes=2 #SBATCH --tasks-per-node=16 #SBATCH --cpus-per-task=4 # Replace [budget code] below with your project code (e.g. t01) #SBATCH --account=[budget code] #SBATCH --partition=standard #SBATCH --qos=standard # Set the number of threads to 1 # This prevents any threaded system libraries from automatically # using threading. export OMP_NUM_THREADS=4 # Set to number of threads per process export OMP_PLACES="cores(128)" # Set to total number of threads export OMP_PROC_BIND=true # Required if we want to underpopulate nodes # Launch the parallel job # Using 256 MPI processes and 128 MPI processes per node # srun picks up the distribution from the sbatch options srun --distribution=block:block --hint=nomultithread ./mitgcmuv
+#!/bin/bash # Slurm job options (job-name, compute nodes, job time) #SBATCH --job-name=MITgcm-hybrid-simulation #SBATCH --time=1:0:0 #SBATCH --nodes=2 #SBATCH --ntasks-per-node=16 #SBATCH --cpus-per-task=4 # Replace [budget code] below with your project code (e.g. t01) #SBATCH --account=[budget code] #SBATCH --partition=standard #SBATCH --qos=standard # Set the number of threads to 1 # This prevents any threaded system libraries from automatically # using threading. export OMP_NUM_THREADS=4 # Set to number of threads per process export OMP_PLACES="cores(128)" # Set to total number of threads export OMP_PROC_BIND=true # Required if we want to underpopulate nodes # Ensure the cpus-per-task option is propagated to srun commands export SRUN_CPUS_PER_TASK=$SLURM_CPUS_PER_TASK # Launch the parallel job # Using 256 MPI processes and 128 MPI processes per node # srun picks up the distribution from the sbatch options srun --distribution=block:block --hint=nomultithread ./mitgcmuv

 One final note, is that you should remember to update the